dumidusw/python-type-hints.nvim/README.md

 - Typer / Click (CLI)
 - Prefect / Celery (async workflows)

-Because in these frameworks, type expectations are strong, specific, and often non-obvious — and AI or basic completions often get them wrong.
+Because in these frameworks, type expectations are strong, specific, and often non-obvious, and AI or basic completions often get them wrong.

 ## What This Plugin Does?